MaximeCaty/LibBSC-for-.NET/README.md

 ## DotNet

-Add in your project a reference to "bscwrapperCLR .NET Core" or "bscwrapperCLR .NET FrameWork".
+Add in to your project a reference to "bscwrapperCLR .NET Core" or "bscwrapperCLR .NET FrameWork".

 Use **CompressOmp** to compress a stream of data

 - @param inputStream                        - the input data to compress
 - @param outputStream                       - the output compressed data including global header + blocks headers
 - @param blockSize                          - the maximum block size in Byte to compress sequentially, higher value improve ratio while consuming more RAM.
 Default if 25 MB.
-- @param NumThreads                         - the number of threads to use if the file is multy-blocks (depend on input size and block size)
+- @param NumThreads                         - the number of threads to use if the file is multy-blocks (depend on input size and block size), 0 for auto detect.
 - @param lzpHashSize                        - the hash table size if LZP enabled, 0 otherwise.
 Must be in range [0, 10..28].
 - @param lzpMinLen                          - the minimum match length if LZP enabled, 0 otherwise.
 Must be in range [0, 4..255].
 - @param blockSorter                        - the block sorting algorithm.
 Must be in range [ST3..ST8, BWT].